School Finder

 #5.
 TOP EXECUTIVES/CORPORATE OFFICERS

-Top executives and corporate officer positions are desirable ones.
-And they are among our jobs in organizational leadership with the highest salary.
-Top executives and corporate officers tend to make a median salary of $107,680.
+Top executives and corporate officer positions are among the top-paying jobs in organizational leadership.
+Top executives and corporate officers make over $107,000/year.
 These jobs require a master’s in organizational leadership degree or higher.

-As a top executive and corporate officer, your role will be guiding entire companies.
-You may also head entire divisions of companies.
+As a top executive and corporate officer, your role is to guide and lead entire companies.
+You also head divisions of companies.
 You will need to call upon your management and business skills often.
-You must ensure you guide your company in the right direction towards success.
-You will be tasked with making informed decisions.
-And these decisions can massively influence the trajectory of a business.
-Corporate officers rank among the top masters in organizational leadership jobs.
+Corporate officers also rank among the top organizational roles in this area of specialty.

-A corporate officer is at the top of the food chain in many companies.
-However, there is a lot of variation in salary when you are one of the top executives.
-For example, a chief executive at a company could make an average of $186,000 or more a year.
-Yet general managers or operations managers might make around $103,000 a year.
-Both of these positions yield a hefty salary, but they can be different.
-It all depends on the company, location, and your exact role.
-But this field is expected to grow.
-Over the next decade, growth should be around eight percent, which is about as fast as the average.
+There is variation in salary when you are one of the top executives.
+For example, a chief executive at a company could make an average annual pay of $186,000 or more.
+Yet general managers or operations managers can make around $103,000 a year.
+Both of these positions yield six figures but are very different.

 #6.
 MEDICAL AND HEALTH SERVICES MANAGERS